-Here, we take a look at the last 5 home series defeats for Australia and the time frame (1988-2016) shows how dominant Australia has been over the years at home.
-(We haven’t included the present lost series against South Africa)
+Here, we take a look at the last six home series defeats for Australia and the time frame (1988-2019) shows how dominant Australia has been over the years at home.

 It was one of the greatest West Indies squads ever boasting the likes of Gordon Greenidge, Desmond Haynes, Sir Vivian Richards, Malcolm Marshall and the fast bowling pair of Walsh and Ambrose.

 West Indies gave Australia a whitewash scare winning the first three Tests of The Frank Worrell Trophy.
 They were all massive wins too – by 9 wickets at Brisbane, by 169 runs at Perth and by 285 runs at Melbourne.

 Australia pulled one back in the fourth Test but it was too little and too late.
 Ambrose ended the series with 26 wickets, 9 more than second-placed Marshall and Walsh who had 17 wickets each.